AmadiMichael/Huffs/README.md

 # **OWNED2STEP**

-Huff implementation of Ownable2Step by Openzeppelin
+Huff implementation of popular solidity libraries and contracts.

-NOTE: Unaudited, for educational | fun purposes do not use in production.
+    NOTE: Unaudited, for educational | fun purposes.
+Do not use in production.